 - blackberries, optional

-- In the bowl of a stand mixer fitted with the whisk attachment, add the eggs, sugar and vanilla extract and whip until the mixture is light and creamy, about 4 minutes.
+- Whip the eggs & sugar.
+In the bowl of a stand mixer fitted with the whisk attachment, add the eggs, sugar and vanilla extract and whip until the mixture is light and creamy, about 4 minutes.
 When lifting out the whisk, you want to be able to see trails of the mixture for a few seconds.

-- Into a separate bowl, sift in the flour, cocoa powder, espresso powder, baking powder and salt.
+- Sift dry ingredients.
+Into a separate bowl, sift in the flour, cocoa powder, espresso powder, baking powder and salt.
+Add dry ingredients to whipped eggs.
 Sift ¼ of the flour mixture into the whisked eggs and, using a metal spoon or rubber spatula, gently fold through until just combined.
 Sift in the remaining flour mixture and again fold through whilst rotating the bowl.
-Ensure that you scrape right to the bottom of the bowl where flour air-pockets can remain.
+Ensure that you scrape right to the bottom of the bowl where flour air pockets can remain.
 Try not to over mix/fold, as this will deflate the lovely air created during the initial whisking of the eggs.

-- Whilst the sponge is baking, lay a tea towel or piece of parchment paper on your work surface and dust lightly with cocoa powder.
+- Prepare your tea towel.
+Whilst the sponge is baking, lay a tea towel or piece of parchment paper on your work surface and dust lightly with cocoa powder.
 (Alternatively, sprinkle with caster sugar or dust with powdered icing sugar)

-- Once the sponge has baked, remove it from the oven and immediately invert the sponge onto the tea towel whilst it is still hot.
+- Invert the sponge onto the tea towel.
+Once the sponge has baked, remove it from the oven and immediately invert the sponge onto the tea towel whilst it is still hot.
+Peel off the parchment paper.
 Gently peel off the parchment paper on the bottom of the sponge.
+Roll sponge up.
 Starting from the sponge's short end, using your hands, roll the sponge up gently but firmly until it is totally rolled into the tea towel (or parchment paper).
 Set the roll aside with its seam side down to cool completely.

 Cream cheese frosting

-- In the bowl of a stand mixer fitted with the paddle attachment, add the butter and vanilla extract and beat on high for 4 minutes until pale and creamy.
+- Whip the butter and vanilla extract.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter and vanilla extract and beat on high for 4 minutes until pale and creamy.
 Add in the powdered icing sugar and beat until mixed in.
 Continue to beat for another two minutes.
 Add in the cream cheese and beat on medium speed until mixed through.
 The frosting should be smooth but firm enough to hold its shape.
 Refrigerate for 20-30 minutes.

-- Once the sponge roll has cooled, gently unroll it.
+- Unroll, fill and re-roll.
+Gently unroll the sponge once it has cooled.
 Spread the cream cheese filling evenly over the sponge's surface, leaving a 2cm (1-inch) gap around the edge.
 Re-roll the sponge up again and wrap it in parchment paper and then in plastic wrap for the roll to hold its shape.
 Refrigerate for 1-2 hours for the filling to firm up.

 - Before serving, make the chocolate ganache.
 Place the chopped chocolate and butter into a medium bowl.
 In a small saucepan, heat the cream gently on low heat until simmering around the edges.
 Pour the cream over the chocolate into the bowl and sit for a couple of minutes.
 Then whisk continuously until the chocolate is smooth and the butter has melted.